MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/visual-vs-windowed-hosting.md

 <!-- todo: experiment: changed bold to h6: -->
 ###### Zooming

-WebView2 ZoomFactor is used to scale just the web content.
-This is also update??? when the user zooms the content through Ctrl+Mouse Wheel.
+WebView2 `ZoomFactor` is used to scale just the web content.
+This is also updated when the user zooms the content through `Ctrl` + Mouse Wheel.

 ##### [.NET/C#](#tab/dotnetcsharp)